stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 ## Processing of NOTIFY Messages

-TODO: how to interpret multiple DSYNC records?
-JOHANI: what is the question?

-While the receiving side will often be a scanning service provided by the registry itself, it is expected that in the ICANN RRR model, some registries will prefer registrars to conduct CDS/CDNSKEY scans.

-For such parents, the suitable registrar notification endpoint should be published in the parent zone, thereby enabling child zones to direct their generalized notifications to the appropriate target.

-Such internal processing is inconsequential from the perspective of the child: the NOTIFY message is simply sent to the notification address.
+NOTIFY(CDS) messages carrying notification payloads (records) for several child zones MUST be discarded, as sending them is an error.

-Upon receipt of a (potentially forwarded) NOTIFY(CDS) for a particular child zone at the published address for CDS notifications, the parent has two options:
+Upon receipt of a (potentially forwarded) valid NOTIFY(CDS) message for a particular child zone at the published address for CDS notifications, the receiving side (parent registry or registrar) has two options:

   1. Schedule an immediate check of the CDS and CDNSKEY RRsets as published by that particular child zone.